zkyoi/bad-scripts/README.md

-# bad-scripts
+# Bad Scripts
-Bad scripts that are unkept from random games
+These scripts aren't meant to be optimized or work great.